zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/cleanup/cleanup.md

 ### Objectives

 * Delete your **`training-cluster`** Big Data Service Cluster.
 * Delete the resources that you created in your **`training-compartment`** as part of this workshop.
-This includes your IAM group, IAM user, IAM policies, VCN, reserved IP addresses, and so on.
+This includes your IAM group, IAM user, IAM policies, VCN, reserved IP addresses, object storage bucket and its objects, and so on.

 ### What Do You Need?